geo-python/site/source/lessons/L2/git-basics.rst

     $ git push

-Git will prompt you for username and password before pushing the changes online:
+Unless you cached your credentials, Git will once more prompt you for username and password before pushing the changes online:

 .. code-block:: bash